boylesoftware/x2node-ws/README.md

 * `id` - A string representing the unique id of the service call.
 The id is unique within the service process and can be used to identify requests.

 * `timestamp` - The timestamp when the call was received. `Date.now()` is used to get the timestamp.

+* `apiVersion` - Application API version (see `apiVersion` application configuration option).

+* `appOptions` - Application configuration options originally passed to the module's `createApplication()` function, or an empty object if none were passed.

 * `httpRequest` - The original _Node.js_ [http.IncomingMessage](https://nodejs.org/docs/latest-v4.x/api/http.html#http_class_http_incomingmessage) representing the HTTP request.